ZachBeta/threejs_fpv/RULES.md

 ## Manual overrides
 * NEVER DELETE INBOX.md - it's SACRED
 * It is also untracked intentionally leave it alone
+* prefer realitic tests over mocked tests
+* cat any output from git to avoid view waiting for user input

 ## Development Environment Rules